Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-baseball-analysis.md

+---
+layout: post
+title: "Data Analysis in Baseball using MLB's Statcast data"
+date: 2019-04-21
+tags: [ Project, python, Data Visualization, Statcast, Aaron Judge, Giancarlo Stanton]
+excerpt: "There's a new era of data analysis in baseball.
+Using a new technology called Statcast, Major League Baseball is now collecting the precise location and movements of its baseballs and players.
+In this project, I used Statcast data to compare the home runs of two of baseball's brightest (and largest) stars, Aaron Judge (6'7") and Giancarlo Stanton (6'6"), both of whom now play for the New York Yankees."
+comments: True
+project: True
+---
+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/baseball-analysis/tree/master/datasets).The dataset used in this project is from [Baseball Savant](https://baseballsavant.mlb.com/about).
+---
 ## 1. The Statcast revolution
 <p><img style="float: left;margin:5px 20px 5px 1px" src="https://s3.amazonaws.com/assets.datacamp.com/production/project_250/img/judge_wide.jpg"></p>
 <p>This is Aaron Judge.
 Judge is one of the physically largest players in Major League Baseball standing 6 feet 7 inches (2.01 m) tall and weighing 282 pounds (128 kg).
 He also hit the <a href="https://www.mlb.com/news/aaron-judge-sets-statcast-exit-velocity-record/c-235640846">hardest home run</a> ever recorded.
 How do we know this? <strong>Statcast</strong>.</p>